Supporting the Health and Well-being of Children With Intellectual and Developmental Disability During COVID-19 Pandemic

 A messaging strategy will be developed from focus groups that generally describes COVID-19 and the importance of testing.

-In phase 1, three schools will be randomized to a messaging strategy that is developed from focus groups that is targeted to address specific concerns of the different communities.
-Messages may target groups being tested (staff versus students) or sociodemographic or race/ethnicity differences between schools depending on the FG input.
+In phase 1, all schools received standard messaging.
+In phase 2, three schools were randomized to a messaging strategy that was developed from focus groups that were targeted to address specific concerns of the different communities.

 A messaging strategy that is developed from focus groups that is targeted to address specific concerns of the different communities.
 Messages may target groups being tested (staff versus students) or sociodemographic or race/ethnicity differences between schools depending on the focus groups input.